Rosetta (spacecraft): Inorganic chemistry

+Organic chemistry

 Previous observations have shown that comets contain complex organic compounds.
 These are the elements that make up nucleic acids and amino acids, essential ingredients for life as we know it.
 Comets are thought to have delivered a vast quantity of water to Earth, and they may have also seeded Earth with organic molecules.
-Rosetta and Philae also searched for organic molecules, nucleic acids (the building blocks of DNA and RNA) and amino acids (the building blocks of proteins) by sampling and analysing the comet's nucleus and coma cloud of gas and dust, helping assess the contribution comets made to the beginnings of life on Earth.
-Before succumbing to falling power levels, Philae COSAC instrument was able to detect organic molecules in the comet's atmosphere.
+Rosetta and Philae searched for organic molecules, nucleic acids (the building blocks of DNA and RNA), and amino acids (the building blocks of proteins) by sampling and analysing the comet's nucleus and coma cloud of gas and dust, helping assess the contribution comets made to the beginnings of life on Earth.

-Amino acids

-Upon landing on the comet, Philae should have also tested some hypotheses as to why essential amino acids are almost all "left-handed", which refers to how the atoms arrange in orientation in relation to the carbon core of the molecule.
-Most asymmetrical molecules are oriented in approximately equal numbers of left- and right-handed configurations (chirality), and the primarily left-handed structure of essential amino acids used by living organisms is unique.
-One hypothesis that will be tested was proposed in 1983 by William A. Bonner and Edward Rubenstein, Stanford University professors emeritus of chemistry and medicine respectively.
-They conjectured that when spiralling radiation is generated from a supernova, the circular polarisation of that radiation could then destroy one type of "handed" molecules.
-The supernova could wipe out one type of molecules while also flinging the other surviving molecules into space, where they could eventually end up on a planet.

-Preliminary results

-The mission has yielded a significant science return, collecting a wealth of data from the nucleus and its environment at various levels of cometary activity.
-The VIRTIS spectrometer on board the Rosetta spacecraft has provided evidence of nonvolatile organic macromolecular compounds everywhere on the surface of comet 67P with little to no water ice visible.
+The VIRTIS spectrometer has provided evidence of nonvolatile organic macromolecular compounds everywhere on the surface of comet 67P with little to no water ice visible.
 Preliminary analyses strongly suggest the carbon is present as polyaromatic organic solids mixed with sulfides and iron-nickel alloys.

 Solid organic compounds were also found in the dust particles emitted by the comet; the carbon in this organic material is bound in "very large macromolecular compounds", analogous to those found in carbonaceous chondrite meteorites.
 However, no hydrated minerals were detected, suggesting no link with carbonaceous chondrites.

-In turn, the Philae lander's COSAC instrument detected organic molecules in the comet's atmosphere as it descended to its surface.
-Measurements by the COSAC and Ptolemy instruments on the Philae lander revealed sixteen organic compounds, four of which were seen for the first time on a comet, including acetamide, acetone, methyl isocyanate and propionaldehyde.
-The only amino acid detected thus far on the comet is glycine, along with the precursor molecules methylamine and ethylamine.